Our researchers focus on a number of high-priority topics.

 Our research briefs highlight how our research contributes to understanding risk, improving patient outcomes, and translating research into policy and practice.

 Adolescence is widely considered to be a period of ideal physical health.
 However, the rapid physical, cognitive, and social changes teens experience can be associated with the onset of signiﬁcant health problems.
-We’ve published almost 700 articles related to adolescent health since 2007.
-These articles have been cited more than 19,000 times.
+We’ve published more than 700 articles related to adolescent health since 2007.
+These articles have been cited more than 22,500 times.

 For much of the past century, the average life expectancy in the United States has increased dramatically.
 That, combined with the aging of the baby-boom generation, accounts for the growing number of elderly Americans, which now make up an unprecedented percentage of our population.
 Since 2007, we’ve published nearly 1,600 articles related to aging.